 These crispy little chips came out extremely close to the flavor of commercial BBQ potato chips!
 We LOVED them!
 So crisp, too.
 And best of all, these little snack chips are an Atkins Induction friendly recipe.
 Of course, you can omit the spice blend for plain “potato chips”.

-I have often wondered if you could deep fry jicama, but I honestly just didn’t believe you could hide the sweet quality of jicama enough to even want to try it.
+I have often wondered if you could deep fry jicama, but I honestly just didn’t believe you could hide the sweet quality jicama has enough to want to even try it.
 I also didn’t think I could ever slice it thin enough to work for something like this.
-Well, I recently bought a little folding Rival slicer recently and tried jicama on it today.
-I finally got the hang of it and made these today to have with my bunless burger.
-You could also use a mandiline set on thin slice if you have one of those.
+Well, I recently bought a little folding Rival slicer and it slices jicama VERY thin.
+These are delicious with burgers or by themselves!

-Oil of your choice 1″ deep or more for frying (only 1T. absorbed is calculated into nutritional info below, but I suspect less than that is actually absorbed)
+Oil of your choice 1″ deep or more for frying (1T. is calculated into nutritional info below as absorbed, but I suspect less than that is actually absorbed)

 Dash sea salt

 DIRECTIONS: Mix seasoning (and the crumbled tomato powder if using) into a paper plate (I poured mine into an empty salt shaker I keep for such purposes).
 Set some paper towels on old newspaper by your cooktop for draining purposes.
 Peel and slice the jicama VERY thin, 1/16″ or less or they will not get crisp when cooked.